apache/kylin/website/_dev/howto_docs.md

 To draft Chinese version document or translate existing one, just add or copy that doc and name with .cn.md as sufffix.
 It will generate under /cn folder with same name as html file.
 To add other language, please update _config.yml and follow the same pattern as Chinese version.

-# Kylin document sturcture and navigation menu
+# Kylin document structure and navigation menu

+The Kylin [website as the Jekyll source](https://github.com/apache/kylin/tree/document/website) is maintained under the `doucment` branch.

 1. __Home Page__: _"index.md"_ Home page of Docs
 2. __Getting Started__: _"gettingstarted"_ General docs about Apache Kylin, including FAQ, Terminology